jundalisay/superb/content/en/maharlika/laws/data/chapter-1.md

 Congress mandated

+### Section 4.
+Scope

-SEC.
-4. Scope. – This only applies to data processed in the Philippines
+This only applies to data processed in the Philippines.

 This Act does not apply to: